wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 ## The sbatch command

-You were given an account on a batch-scheduled cluster with 10 compute nodes.
+You were given an account on a batch-scheduled cluster with 10 nodes.
 You have logged in to cluster's *frontend node*, on which you can run Slurm commands to use the cluster's nodes.
 The **sbatch** command is used to submit jobs.
 It takes a single command-line argument, which is the name of a "batch script".
-The batch script specifies the job request, an in particular the desired number of compute nodes and the desired duration.
+The batch script specifies the job request, and in particular the desired number of nodes and duration.
-The first thing for you to learn is how to submit a job to the batch scheduler and see it complete or fail.
+The first thing for you to learn is how to submit a job.

 ## Simulated scenario

-On the The simulation app at the bottom of this page presents you with a very limited (fake) Linux terminal for the cluster's frontend node.
-Only a few commands are supported: cat, rm, XX, edit, and **sbatch**.

-In the working
-directory there is:
+In your working directory on the cluster's front-end node there is:
   - An executable called *myprogram* which is the program you want to run on the cluster.
-This program can run on one or more nodes, each time using all the cores on the nodes.
-It has the following parallel speedup behavior: **It runs in $2 + 20/n$ hours when executed on $n$ nodes** (this is a atypical Amdahl's Law behavior).
+This program can run on one or more nodes, each time using all the cores on each node.
+It has the following parallel speedup behavior: **It runs in $2 + 20/n$ hours when executed on $n$ nodes** (typical Amdahl's Law behavior).
 So for instance, running *myprogram* on 5 nodes takes 6 hours.
-  - A batch script called XXX.slurm, which is to be passed to the sbatch command.
-You can edit this batch script using the **edit** command to specify a desired number of nodes and duration.
+  - A so-called "batch script", stored in file XXX.slurm, which is to be passed to the Slurm **sbatch**.
+This batch script specifies the desired number nodes and duration for running *myprogram* as a job on the cluster.

-The sbatch command prints an integer job ID after being invoked, say 1234.
+The **sbatch** command is used to submit jobs.
+It takes a batch script as a single command-line argument.
+When invoked, it submits the the corresponding job to the batch scheduler and prints an integer job ID after being invoked, say 1234.
-When the job completes successfully, a 1234.out file is produced with some success message.
-In the real world, *myprogram* would produce some meaningful output data.
-When the job fails, a 1234.err file is produced with some failure message.
-Also, we run the *myprogram* multiple times.
-In the real
+After the job is done, two files are created: 1234.out and 1234.err.
+1234.out containes the stantard output of *myprogram*, and 1234.err the standard error.
+For our purposes, if *myprogram* has completed successfully, the .out file contains some success message and the .err file is empty.
+If instead *myprogram* has failed, then .out file is empty and the .err file contains some failure message.

+In the real world, *myprogram* would generate additional meaningful output files.
+Also, on the activity below your will submit multiple jobs to run *myprogram*.
+The intent is that each run would be for different input.

 ## Simulation activity

-The simulation app at the bottom of this page presents you with a very limited (fake) Linux terminal for the cluster's frontend node.
-Only a few commands are supported: cat, rm, XX, edit, and **sbatch**.
-It also shows you the simulated time of the day, and makes it possible for you to advance in time at will.
+The simulation app at the bottom of this page presents you with a very limited (fake) Linux terminal on the cluster's frontend node.
+ Only a few commands are supported: cat, rm, date, edit, XXX,  and **sbatch**.
+*This
+app shows you the (simulated) time of the day, and makes it possible for you to advance in time at will.*

+You can edit this batch script using the **edit**
+    command to specify a desired number of nodes and duration.

 Use the app to do (at least) the following:

   1. Successful job execution
+    - Using the *edit* command, edit the batch script to specify that you want to run *myprogram* on 4 nodes.
+Specify a duration that is sufficient for *myprogram* to complete successfully.
+    - Submit this job to the batch scheduled and move time forward until after the job should have completed.

-    - Submit a job to run *myprogram* on 4 compute nodes with enough requested time so that it can successfully complete.
-Double check the content of the .out and .err files.
+    - Double check the content and creation date of the .out and .err files.
     - Does *myprogram* complete about when you thought it would?

   2. Failed job execution

-    - Submit a job to run *myprogram* on 6 compute nodes without enough requested time so that it will certainly fail.
-Double-check the content of the .out and .err files.
+    - Now Submit a job to run *myprogram* on 6 nodes *without* enough requested time, so that it will certainly fail.
+    - Once enough time has passed, double-check the content and creation date of the .out and .err files.
     - Does *myprogram* fail about when you thought it would?

   3. Queue waiting time

-    - Submit a job to run *myprogram* on 8 compute nodes with enough requested time so that it will successfully complete
+    - Submit a job to run *myprogram* on 8 nodes with enough requested time so that it will successfully complete.
-    - Soon after, submit another job to run *myprogram* again, but 4 compute node so that it will successfully complete
+    - Soon after, submit another job to run *myprogram* succesfully again, but using 4 nodes.
     - Without advancing time, estimate the following:
       - the completion time of the first job
       - the wait time of the second job